jacob119/spring-boot3/README.md

-# Spring Boot Kubernetes Query Service
+# Spring Boot Kubernetes Trino Query Service

 This project demonstrates how to deploy a Spring Boot application on Kubernetes and expose it through a Load Balancer.